-Kim appears in a new short video produced by WETA (PBS), called "Finding My Mother, Finding Myself" (above), about her quest to better understand her own Vietnamese heritage.
+Kim appears in a short video produced by WETA (PBS), called "Finding My Mother, Finding Myself," about her quest to better understand her own Vietnamese heritage.
 Kim also published a piece about the Eden Center, a hub of Vietnamese food and culture in northern Virginia, in Virginia Living magazine.

 Kim's personal essay "Mary's Rock" appears in a new anthology called Roar: True Tales of Women Warriors, now available in print on Amazon and BN.com (and in Kindle format on Amazon).
 Book sales benefit the National Network to End Domestic Violence.

 Arlington's Little Saigon

 AWP Annual Conference, Washington, D.C.